OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ## Updating the OpenBB SDK Version

-You can upgrade the OpenBB SDK to the latest version via `pypi`.

-When using the terminal or SDK without toolkits, first activate your environment by running:
+Upgrade the OpenBB SDK to the latest version via `pypi`.
+When using the terminal or SDK without toolkits, first activate  environment by running:

 ```shell
 conda activate obb
 ```

-and update the package by running:
+and then update the package by running:

 ```shell
 pip install -U openbb --no-cache-dir
 ```

-When using an installation with toolkits, with your virtual environment activated, enter:
+When using an installation with toolkits, with the virtual environment activated, enter:

 ```shell
 pip install -U "openbb[all]" --no-cache-dir